 Santana led off the second with a drive to right against John Lackey, tying it at 1.
-Santana’s third homer of the playoffs silenced the crowd of 41,706, and the Indians seized the momentum from there.
+Santana’s third homer of the playoffs silenced the crowd of 41,706 at Wrigley Field, and the Indians seized the momentum from there.

-Two throwing errors on Bryant, including one on Kluber’s infield single, led to an unearned run that put Cleveland ahead to stay.
-Kipnis connected for his second playoff homer in the seventh, pointing to his friends and family in the stands after powering the Indians to a 7-1 lead.
+Two throwing errors on Cubs third baseman Kris Bryant, including one on Kluber’s infield single, led to an unearned run that put Cleveland ahead to stay.
+Francisco Lindor singled in Kipnis in the third, Lonnie Chisenhall added a sacrifice fly in the sixth and Kipnis’ second playoff homer made it 7-1 in the seventh.

 Cubs right fielder Jason Heyward made his first start of the World Series and responded with two hits.
 The 27-year-old Heyward, who signed a $184 million, eight-year contract with Chicago last winter, was just 2 for 31 in 12 playoff games coming into the night.